AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Introduction

 The survey of AutoML begins in earnest within Section~\ref{Sec:CASH}, which discusses the role of optimisation in automating the selection of an ML model/algorithm and associated hyperparameters.
 Section~\ref{Sec:MCPS} then discards an assumption that the ML model need be monolithic, reviewing optimisation research for extended pipelines of data operators.
 This generalisation enables Section~\ref{Sec:NAS} to examine the optimisation of neural architectures specifically, while Section~\ref{Sec:Features} focusses on the pre-processing elements of an ML pipeline, exploring the automation of feature engineering.
 Subsequently, Section~\ref{Sec:Meta} investigates how model search can be upgraded by meta-knowledge, leveraging information from external ML experiments, while Section~\ref{Sec:Ensemble} identifies the importance of ensembles and discusses how their management can be mechanised.

+Notably, in terms of the ML workflow shown by Fig.~\ref{Fig:Workflow}, the previously listed six sections focus heavily on the model-development phase -- with a touch of data engineering -- because this is the space in which the majority of AutoML research exists.
+Nonetheless, recent times have witnessed a significant broadening of scope along the entire workflow, and the next five sections document current research perspectives on the role of automation with respect to model deployment, model maintenance, and even problem formulation.

-The paradigm of AutonoML is finally introduced in Section~\ref{Sec:Dynamic}, defined by the ability to adapt models within dynamic contexts.
+Thus, the paradigm of AutonoML is finally introduced in Section~\ref{Sec:Dynamic}, defined by the ability to adapt models within dynamic contexts.
 This stimulates an examination within Section~\ref{Sec:Eval} of how the quality of any one solution should even be determined.
 Section~\ref{Sec:Resource} then examines the challenge of automating operations in low-resource settings, while Section~\ref{Sec:User} reviews efforts to reintegrate expert knowledge and user control back into autonomous systems.
-The survey ends with an acknowledgement in Section~\ref{Sec:AGI} of the drive towards one-size-fits-all AutonoML, drawing links to the quest for artificial general intelligence.
+The survey ends with an acknowledgement in Section~\ref{Sec:AGI} of the drive towards one-size-fits-all AutonoML, i.e.~the quest for general applicability.
 Finally, Section~\ref{Sec:Discussion} concludes with a discussion on the overarching technical challenges of integration, while remaining cognisant of the fact that understanding and fostering general engagement with resulting technologies are complex endeavours in their own right.